-Average Cost and Adjusted Cost Basis
+Average Cost and Adjusted Cost Basis for Crypto Tax

 With the average cost accounting method, the cost basis is calculated via the average price you paid for all units of a specific cryptocurrency, and this average is the cost basis for every single sale of that crypto. across all your assets.